 The municipality also reserves the right to inspect the streets and other required public improvements to assure their construction meets their published standards before the municipality "accepts" them for public maintenance.
 Usually a time limit for the completion of the public streets and other required improvements is specified in the subdivision regulations also.

 Of course it sometimes becomes much more complex than this.
-Common ground, easements granted to utilities, entry monuments, conservation areas, and many other features often are shown on the plat.
+Common ground, easements granted to utilities, entry monuments, conservation areas, no-build hazard protection areas, and many other features often are shown on the plat.

 Subdivision regulation also might prohibit the subdivision of floodplains or other environmentally sensitive lands into separate ownerships at all.